 For the majority of home security systems, all of the components will connect to the base station and from there, will connect to a mobile application, allowing you to monitor and control everything remotely.
 The majority of systems use Bluetooth or Wi-Fi to connect to your phone, and some systems even have cellular, landline, or battery backup in case of a power outage.
 That way, your home security system can stay on at all times.

 You’ll arm your security system when you’re not home, and disarm it when you’re home, usually by inputting your code on the keypad, using a voice command, pressing a key fob, or doing it through your app.
-When your system is disarmed, none of the sensors will go off and your camera will stop recording automatically when it detects motion or people, depending on its artificial intelligence capabilities.
+When your system is disarmed, none of the sensors will go off and your camera will stop recording automatically when it detects motion or people, depending on its artificial intelligence capabilities (of course, your smoke and CO sensors will still be on whether or not your security system is armed or not).
 Vice versa, if your system is armed, the sensors will turn on and the camera will start recording.

 You’ll use a mobile application to livestream footage from your security camera, receive notifications from your sensors, speak through two-way audio if your camera allows for that, and other capabilities.
 As opposed to a local alarm system, smart home security lets you see what’s going on at home, wherever you are.
 Local alarms just send out a siren to your house, which isn’t very useful if you’re not home.